Acoustic fLow InteractioN over sound absorbing surfaces: effects on ImpedaNce and draG

 Proposed Solution

 To fill this knowledge gap, the acoustic and hydrodynamic velocities near an acoustically treated surface must be measured.
-Since it cannot be done only with state-of-the-art experiments due to hardware and field-of-view limitations, I propose to complement experiments with scale-resolved high-fidelity numerical simulations based on the lattice-Boltzmann very-large-eddy simulation method.
+Since it cannot be done only with state-of-the-art experiments, because of hardware and field-of-view limitations, I propose to complement experiments with scale-resolved high-fidelity numerical simulations based on the lattice-Boltzmann very-large-eddy simulation method.

 Numerical results will be used to explain the physics of the acoustic-flow interaction.
 Advanced data analysis methodologies will be developed and applied to: